daviesjamie/dotfiles/README.md

 $ ./install.py
 ```

-The installer script will create a symlink to each dotfile in your home directory, asking if you want to back up any files already in your home directory that conflict with the ones in this repository.
+The installer script will create a symlink in your home directory to each dotfile, asking if you want to back up any files already in your home directory that conflict with the ones in this repository.

 The script will also ask if you want to install the dependencies for these dotfiles, such as [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).